Yhbv24/intro-project-3/README.md

 To get started, please either:

-* Clone the repository to your desktop at <https://github.com/Yhbv24/intro-project-3>
+* Clone the repository to your desktop at <https://github.com/Yhbv24/intro-project-3> and open the index.html file
 * Visit the GH Pages site at <https://yhbv24.github.io/intro-project-3/>

 ## Specifications

-1. Return error message if a user enters a number below 1.
+1. Return an error message if a user enters a number below 1.
    * Input: 0
-   * Expected output: Please enter a number above 0.
+   * Expected output: Please enter a valid number in the field.

-2. Return error message if a user doesn't enter anything.
+2. Return an error message if a user doesn't enter anything.
    * Input: Nothing
-   * Expected output: Please enter a number.
+   * Expected output: Please enter a valid number in the field.

 3. Return all numbers from 1 to the number the user enters.
    * Input: 4